How do you design a versatile visual language, so that it appeals to a very diverse mix of people?

 Why I wanted to do this

-I’m a big fan of Meetups, because I believe in cross pollination, and using my tech skills for good.
-This group does exactly that.
+I love using my tech skills for good, and I believe interesting and life-changing ideas come from cross pollination between disciplines.
+This group provides exactly that environment.
 Ottawa being a government town, but also “Silicon Valley North”, I thought there was an opportunity for creating an interesting community here.
 This is but just the start of this community, and I hope to see more open and honest dialogues in it.